 She said that the police later said that they were not going to arrest anyone, not even for a small marijuana tree that was in the yard, which the women said had sprung up there and remained there as the yard was yet to be cut.

-They said that when they asked the officer who has struck them his name, he said it was “Delroy Hamilton”, but they later found out that it is “Nigel John”.
+They said that when they asked the officer who has struck them his name, he said it was “Delroy Hamilton”, but they later found out that that was not his name.

 The women said that while they do not know the name of the other officer, they can recognise him as he is usually stationed at the mobile police station in Glen.